laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 quizzes.
 Unsuccessful students have the feeling they are overwhelmed in an ever growing avalanche of homework and quizzes.

-If you start to get that overwhelmed feeling at all, {\bf ask for help and ask for early -- do not wait until a few days before the assignment is due}.
+If you start to get that overwhelmed feeling at all, ask for help and ask for early -- do not wait until a few days before the assignment is due.
 Additionally, if you feel you are not as strong of a programmer and found CS I and CS II challenging, then I suggest you start all the programming oriented assignments the day they are assigned.
 If any part of the assignment is unclear, please see Dr.  Carothers as soon as possible or e-mail him.